dspeyer/dspeyer.github.io/magic.md

 Assisting in a spell requires a DC 10 spellcraft check and is only possible in ritual casting.
 A 1 minute ritual can accept one assistant, whereas a 1 hour can take assistants equal to the primary caster's wisdom modifier.

+If the spell allows a save, the dc is 10 plus the caster's int mod (plus any bonuses from feats or the Heighten Spell effect).

+When casting in interplanetary space (excepting dark-matter nebulae), you take a -2 on casting checks and cannot cast spells with rating greater than 20.
+In interstellar space, this becomes -4 and 15.
+Intergalactic, -6 and 10.

 ## Scrolls

 A scroll is a magic item that can shape raw magical energy into a specific spell.
 Each scroll has one specific spell (selection of effects and metamagics) on it.
-You can cast from a scroll without knowing the school.
-You still pay the cost and need the relevant skills..
+You can cast from a scroll without knowing the school, though your magic source must be compatible with it.
+You still pay the cost and need the relevant skills.

 Scrolls weigh 0.1lbs per rating of the spell plus the (usually neglegible) mass of the materials.

 Crafting a scroll requires ability to cast the spell, a dc 10+rating spellcraft check and rating hours of work.
 Note that the “ability to cast” may be based on having another scroll (which you are essentially copying).
 While this is a shaping of magical energy, it is more self-contained than an active spell, and does not count against the active spell limit.
 Similarly, scrolls cannot be disspelled, though destroying the physical object will also destroy the magic.

 Scrolls are not expended by use.

-If you're looking for a more complete casting aid, see Shaman Tokens.

 ## Spellbooks